Adult Avocational Player Page

 The root of the word "amateur" refers to "one who loves to do".
 In that sense, every great player should be an "amateur".
 Alternatively, I sometimes like to use the term, avocational, "one who engages in an activity, usually for enjoyment, in addition to one's regular work or profession; hobby", as a way to emphasize that amateur players don't always have to sound "amateurish".
 A successful amateur player has a positive, can-do attitude, while keeping their ambitions and limitations in perspective.
 Perhaps a healthier attitude than many professionals!

 I have worked with a number of amateur/avocational players over the years, and always consider it a privilege to be able to give counsel, encouragement, and guidance to those who are interested in strengthening their musical skills and appreciation.
+Some have even gone on to become semi-professional players.
 This page is designed to be a resource for the Boston area avocational trombonist.

 For those just getting back into music, the Sudbury Valley New Horizons Band is a great resource.
 Check out their FAQs page for some great tips on the logistics and psychology of starting or returning to an instrument as an adult.